rifaterdemsahin/coverletter/README.md

 🌐 **Live Demo**: [https://rifaterdemsahin.github.io/coverletter/](https://rifaterdemsahin.github.io/coverletter/)

+⚠️ **Note**: This is a free service and may experience downtime.
+For reliable access, consider building your own N8N workflow using the provided templates.

 ## ✨ Features

 - **📄 PDF Upload**: Drag-and-drop or click to upload your CV in PDF format